Skip to content

 Coastal winters: less depth, more weight

-Seacoast design loads sit at the low end of the state's range per CRREL TR-02-6 (about 50 pounds per square foot in the southern tier, climbing past 120 in the mountains), but coastal snow arrives wet and dense, and nor'easters drive it horizontally.
+Seacoast design loads are the lowest in the state per CRREL TR-02-6 (50 pounds per square foot at Portsmouth, Rye, Hampton and Exeter, against 120 in the highest mountain townships), but coastal snow arrives wet and dense, and nor'easters drive it horizontally.
 Concealed-fastener panels with locked seams are exactly the assembly built for wind-driven water, which is why the system case on the standing seam page applies with extra force within sound of a foghorn.

-The Seacoast's stock runs the whole state history: colonial and Federal rooflines in Portsmouth and Exeter's historic cores, mill-town housing in Dover and Rochester, beach cottages in Hampton, and modern subdivisions filling the gaps.
+Same contractors, four different roofs.
+The Seacoast's stock runs the whole state history: colonial and Federal rooflines in Portsmouth and Exeter's historic cores, mill-town housing in Dover, Rochester, and Somersworth, beach cottages in Hampton, and modern subdivisions filling the gaps.
+Rye, North Hampton, and New Castle sit on open water, where the aluminum question is loudest; Greenland, Durham, Newmarket, Stratham, and Somersworth sit back on Great Bay and the tidal rivers, close enough that the warranty wording still deserves a read.
 The older the roofline, the more standing seam looks like it always belonged there, and the more a historic-district conversation belongs at the start of the project.
 Whole-house conversions are covered at metal roof replacement; the honest comparison against another round of shingles is the standing seam vs asphalt guide, and the statewide framework is the New Hampshire Metal Roofing Guide.

 Nearby areas

-Inland, the commuter belt is covered under Salem and Derry, and lake country begins at the Lakes Region.
+Inland, the commuter belt is covered under metal roofing contractors in Salem and Derry, and lake country begins at the Lakes Region.
 All eight regions are on the service areas hub.

 How to Vet a Roofer in New Hampshire (There Is No License to Check)